Designed For You And Your Baby

 The Labor Guard Perianal Stabilizer is a disposable, non-invasive medical device applied during active labor.
 It provides counter-pressure to prevent anal tissue strain, thus preventing hemorrhoids.

-The device was developed over the course of 4 years and is FDA-approved for use by trained medical professionals.
+The device was developed over the course of 4 years and is FDA-cleared for use by trained medical professionals.
 It’s completely safe and while simple in its design, is incredibly effective.

 About The Labor Guard Device